lynx-x-ray-observatory/soxs/doc/source/command_line/events.rst

                             in keV.
       --emax EMAX           The maximum energy of the photons to put in the image, in keV.
+      --tmin TMIN           The minimum time of the photons to put in the image, in s.
+      --tmax TMAX           The maximum time of the photons to put in the image, in s.
       --overwrite           Overwrite an existing file with the same name.
       --expmap_file EXPMAP_FILE
                             Supply an exposure map file to divide this image by to get a flux map.
-      --reblock REBLOCK     Change this value to reblock the image to larger pixel sizes (reblock >= 1).
+      --reblock REBLOCK     Change this value to reblock the image to larger or smaller pixel sizes.
 Only supported for sky coordinates.
                             Default: 1

 Examples
 ++++++++